kord-network/docs/concepts/courtroom.md

 # META Courtroom

-This document outlines the concept of a META courtroom which is a suite of smart contracts which can be used to claim collateral if a META service is found guilty of wrong doing.
+This document outlines the concept of a META Courtroom; which is a suite of smart contracts for META service agreements, between service provider and client, which can be used to claim collateral if a META service is found guilty of wrong doing.

 ## Status of this Document